-To the extent not expended or encumbered, the General Fund's appropriations generally lapse at the end of each fiscal year for which the appropriations are made.
+To the extent not expended or encumbered, the General Fund and Special Revenue Fund appropriations generally lapse at the end of each fiscal year for which the appropriations are made.
 The State Legislature specifies the lapse dates and any other contingencies which may terminate the authorizations for other appropriations.